Improved the onboarding experience and content strategy to support first-time AI users across UW's campus.

 Project Timeline

-Establishing a usability + accessibility baseline before rollout
+Establishing the baseline before rollout

 Turning findings into prioritized vendor action